scifir/scifir-units/TO-DO.md

 // TODO: constructor with initialization string
 // TODO: is_algebraic_expression() and is_algebraic_term() functions
 // TODO: static variable storing scalar_units, scalar_fields, etc
-// TODO: search if there's a library that displays equations inside the command-line
+// TODO: search if there's a library that displays equations inside the command-line with math format, with math glyphs

 // C++ (6)
 // TODO: use constexpr and consteval to initialize units instantly, possibly use it in more parts of the code